Korg Triton Repair and Restoration

 Replacing FDD with USB FDD

 Similar to what I have done with the XP-80, I replaced the FDD with a USB emulator (GOTEK).
 It was flashed with flashfloppy firmware as well.
+You should be able to use the free version of HxC, which has more functionality.

 Assembling and testing

 I used superglue and baking soda to repair the crack on the side cover.
 I fixed some of the broken boss on the plastic parts.
 I did thorough cleaning of the surface.
-Before shipping I also recorded the full demo set.
-You can listen to it at DemoDB: https://demodb.org/korg/triton/triton_classic
+I upgraded the synth firmware to latest version .

 Also on my Bilibili: https://www.bilibili.com/video/BV12uyAYzEUg